sei-jed-10/w01d04-arrays-lab/README.md

 arr.push(6); // returns ???
 ```

-3. Change all odd numbers to be those numbers multiplied by two:
+3. Change all numbers to be those numbers multiplied by two:
 ```js
 const numbers = [4, 9, 7, 2, 1, 8];